zeehio/parmap/README-new-release.rst

 This is a list of things to do before a release:

+- Review the ChangeLog file and add items if necessary.

 - Bump the version in :code:`setup.py` to a valid release version (without :code:`DEVELOPMENT`).
 Update the version and release in :code:`docs/conf.py`.
   Commit.